 A typical south-facing solar system in North Texas with full sun exposure will produce approximately 1,533 kilowatt-hours (kWh) per year for every 1 kilowatt (kW) of system capacity.
 West- and east-facing systems will produce about 15 to 20 percent less, respectively.
 North-facing systems will produce over 40 percent less.
-Because of these differences in production, only systems that face southeast, south, southwest or west (system orientation between 130 degrees and 290 degrees) are eligible for a CoServ solar rebate.

 The figures above are derived using the National Renewable Energy Laboratory PVWatts Calculator.

 Can a solar system supply all my home’s electricity needs?